RaphaelSimonnet/stamps-alfamart-testware/alfamart-1/app/BSO grouping LOP-8077 & LOP-8078.md

 - There No paging for BSO's, All the BSO s are loaded at once
 - Server error - similate using charles
 - no internet connection
+- hashtag category is updated
+- BSO title under a BSO hashtag category is updated

 ***
 ## Notes